JimJ92120/nixos-remote-desktop-for-lxd/README.md

 ---

+**Notes**:
+The example is minimally configured.
+Additional steps may be required for security, networking, etc...

 ---

+---

 # introdction

-The current **NixOS** configuration will setup a desktop environment using:
+The current **NixOS** configuration will setup a desktop environment.
+However same base configuration may be used for server, by removing desktop related settings.

+The default user can be set in `./config/users.nix`.
+Default username is `john`, password `doe`!

+### main content

+Following packages are enabled and with minimal configuration to run:

 - `gnome`: for desktop, display and windows management (can be replaced!)
 - `xrdp`: for **remote desktop** access over `xserver`
 - `ssh`: on default port `22`
 - few programs and utils (see `./config/programs.nix`)

-The default user can be set in `./config/users.nix`.
-Default username is `John`, password `Doe`!

 ### requirements